benmerchant/first-app-udemy-react-oak/README.md

 1. React calls _render_ method a second time
 1. _render_ method returns some JSX
 1. React takes that JSX and updates the content on the screen

+Lesson 35: Lifecycle Methods

+1. constructor: good place for one time setup
+1. render: just return JSX
+1. _componentDidMount_: good place to load data
+1. _componentDidUpdate_: good place to load more data when state/props change
+1. _componentWillUnmount_: good place to do cleanup

+Lesson 37:

+Don't need constructor function to initialize state

+Lesson 38:

+We don't have to pass entire _props_ object.
+Destructure it for simpler code
+\*note: fails if you have a latitude of 0...
+Test Cases, man...